An updated look at racial diversity among education outlets and newsroom teams reveals some progress but stubborn challenges.

 Last year, Green declined to provide a specific figure.
 This year, Green said that 30 percent of Chalkbeat’s editorial team identify as people of color.

 Los Angeles’ KPCC public radio station is still in the lead in terms of racial diversity.
-According to education director Maura Walz, last year, three out of four reporters were journalists of color (75 percent), with a decrease this year to three out of five (60 percent).
+According to education editor Maura Walz, last year, three out of four reporters were journalists of color (75 percent), with a decrease this year to three out of five (60 percent).